-Summary: With steadily rising home prices and relatively low mortgage rates, many Denver residents are now asking the question: Should I buy a house in Denver, Colorado in 2020?
+With steadily rising home prices and relatively low mortgage rates, many Denver residents are now asking the question: Should I buy a house in Denver, Colorado in 2021?
 This article will help you get closer to making that decision.

-Home prices in Denver, meanwhile, are starting to rise after not really heading anywhere over the past 12 months..
-This means that those who postpone their home purchases until later in 2020, or early 2021, might encounter higher housing costs.
-So one could argue that now is a great time to buy a house in Denver, as we continue to head further into 2020
+Home prices in Denver, meanwhile, have increased quickly over the past 12 months.
+This means that those who postpone their home purchases until later in 2021, might encounter higher housing costs.
+So one could argue that now is a great time to buy a house in Denver, as we continue to head further into 2021.

 Should you buy a home in Denver this year?
 There is no simple “yes” or “no” answer to this question.
 It’s the kind of question that must be considered on an individual basis, due to the many variables involved.

-Mortgage rates are lower now (February 2020) than they were at the start of the year, as already mentioned.
-The average rate for a 30-year fixed mortgage fell to 3.49% during the week of February 20, 2020.
-That’s a decline of 0.23% from the start of this year and a decrease of 0.86% from the same week in 2019.
-In fact, we haven’t seen rates this low since early 2018.
+Mortgage rates are lower now (February 2021) than they were at the start of the year, as already mentioned.
+The average rate for a 30-year fixed mortgage fell to 2.73% during the week of February 10, 2020.
+We haven’t seen rates this low since early 2018.

-Looking forward, analysts expect rates to remain under the 4.0% mark throughout 2020 and average about 3.8% by the end of the year.
+Looking forward, analysts expect rates to remain under the 3.0% mark throughout 2021.
 So, from a mortgage rate perspective, now could be a good time to buy a house in Denver, Colorado.

 The Denver real estate market generated a lot of headlines over the last couple of years, mainly because of rapidly rising home prices.
-That said, according to the real estate information company Zillow, the median house value in Denver only rose by a mere 0.4% over the last 12 months alone (as of February 2020).
+That said, according to the real estate information company Zillow, the median house value in Denver rose by 6.8% over the last 12 months alone (as of February 2021).
 And the price is actually about double today than what it was in 2011.

 As for the whole rent-versus-buy question, consider this.
-The median rent in Denver is $2,150.
-If you were to buy a house in Denver at the current median price of $454,900 with a 10% down payment at today’s mortgage rate for a 30-year fixed-rate mortgage, your mortgage payments would be $1,830 per month.
+The median rent in Denver is $1,631, according to RentCafe.
+If you were to buy a house in Denver at the current median price of $494,856 with a 20% down payment at today’s mortgage rate for a 30-year fixed-rate mortgage, your mortgage payments would be $1,608 per month.
 You could actually be paying less by owning as opposed to renting.

-Denver is notorious for having home price increases that have steadily outpaced wage increases, and given the recent slow in price growth, the market seems to be shifting in favor of buyers.
+Denver is notorious for having home price increases that have steadily outpaced wage increases, and 2021 seems to be no different.

-Are you thinking if buying in Denver in 2020?
+Are you thinking of buying in Denver in 2021?
 Knowing how much you might pay each month will help you determine if now is the best time to buy.
 At Sammamish Mortgage, we can give you a personalized mortgage rate quote, along with a breakdown of your estimated monthly payments.
-We service all of WA, CO, ID, and OR, and have a number of mortgage programs to offer.
+We service all of WA, CO, ID, and OR since 1992, and have a number of mortgage programs to offer.
 Please contact us to get started.